 Discover Metro Vancouver

 This full day or half day road trip is designed to bring you to some scenic locations within Metro Vancouver.
 It is NOT a tour of the city of Vancouver, but all locations are outside of the city.
 I am open to customize the tour to your liking and interests.
 But the standard tour already covers scenic locations in Burnaby, the Tri-Cities, Pitt Meadows and on full day tours even Langley, Surrey, Richmond and White Rock (on full day tours).

 Depending on the season of the year, we might be able to even see some wildlife like bald eagles, black bears or coyotes.

-You’ll be sitting comfortably in my SUV or Minivan and I have cold drinks and snacks on board.
+You’ll be sitting comfortably in my midsize pickup truck or a Minivan and I have cold drinks and snacks on board.
 I’ll be beating the traffic and taking routes only a seasoned local knows.
 Many locations have public washrooms for you to refresh.
-This tour is suitable for families, seniors as well as handicapped guests as I will be driving up close to the actually spots and not much walking is required.
+This tour is suitable for families and seniors as well as guests with limited walking abilities as I will be driving up close to the actually spots and not much walking is required.
 However, we will have the chance to spend some time for walking and stretching your legs, if that is what you prefer.
 As on all my tours, I will be taking pictures with a professional camera and share them with you in an online album afterwards.